-First Baptist Church of Landrum — Landrum, South Carolina
+First Baptist Church Landrum — Landrum, South Carolina

-First Baptist Church of Landrum began in 1803 as Wolf Creek Baptist Church because its congregation originally met along the banks of this namesake creek.
+First Baptist Church Landrum began in 1803 as Wolfe Creek Baptist Church because its congregation originally met along the banks of this namesake creek.
 The church relocated to a second site at some point and settled into its third sanctuary in 1855.
 The third church, a wooden frame structure, sat a half-mile from the second church, which was likely a simple log building.
-When the Reverend John Gill Landrum donated four acres of land for the addition of a rail line and the construction of a railroad depot in 1877, the population of the area grew, including the membership of Wolf Creek Baptist Church.
-Landrum sometimes preached at Wolf Creek Baptist Church as a supply pastor.
+When the Reverend John Gill Landrum donated four acres of land for the addition of a rail line and the construction of a railroad depot in 1877, the population of the area grew, including the membership of Wolfe Creek Baptist Church.
+Landrum sometimes preached at Wolfe Creek Baptist Church as a supply pastor.

 We would like to include more information about this church, including its second church, about which little appears to be known.
 Please contact us firstname.lastname@example.org if you can help.
 Thanks!